 /etc into a VCS of your

-configuration, and that can be indispensable during system malfunction
+configuration, which can be indispensable during system malfunction

-Using VCS not only improves sharing and collaboration, but also is integral to assisting and guaranteeing reproducibility
+Using VCS not only improves sharing and collaboration, but is integral for guaranteeing reproducibility

-VCS can be used directly or can serve a foundation for domain-specific tools
+VCS can be used directly or can serve as a foundation for domain-specific tools